j-555/wedinos-scraper/README.md

 ## what you can do with this data

-this is a real-world lab-tested dataset going back to 2002. for a harm reduction site, some practical uses:
+this is a real-world lab-tested dataset going back to 2002 (again, potential error on wedinos' end). for a harm reduction site, some practical uses:

 **live alerts feed** - run the scraper on a schedule and surface new high-risk finds (the `alert` flag makes this easy to filter). if nitazenes or novel benzos are showing up in a postcode area, that's worth publishing as a warning.